dzirtusss/vifari/README.md

 ### Tips

-- If hjkl don't work, most probably mouse cursor is out of the scrollable area.
-Use `t` to navigate to some visible element and then use hjkl.
+- If `hjkl` don't work, most probably mouse cursor is out of the scrollable area.
+Use `t` to navigate to some visible element and then use `hjkl`.

-- `t` is very handy to switch scrollable areas on very complex pages.
+- `t` is very handy to switch scrollable areas on very complex pages ot to move cursot to scrollable area.

-- some sites are using invisible non-hidden text fields (to capture custom keystrokes?), which Vifari recognizes as valid text fields and auto-disables Normal mode.
+- Some sites are using invisible non-hidden text fields (to capture custom keystrokes?), which Vifari recognizes as valid text fields and auto-disables Normal mode.
 In such a case it helps to press `escape` so that this hidden field will loose focus, and continue in Normal mode.
 In very hard cases, use `escape+escape` to force unfocus from any place.

+- If something unsolvable happens - hit reload config in Hammerspoon.

 ## Known issues